Biosimilars Market Size and Share

 Route of Administration: Evolving Preferences Reshaping Market

+Intravenous segment retains 62.38% market share in 2025, while the subcutaneous segment grows at a 20.56% CAGR.
 Intravenous infusions remain dominant today, but subcutaneous biosimilars are climbing in uptake, aided by device innovations that reduce injection time.
-The fresh inference is that dual-route approvals enhance market share because they let clinicians match patient preferences without switching products.
+The new inference is that dual-route approvals enhance market share because they allow clinicians to match patient preferences without switching products.
 Tyenne’s approval in both formulations exemplifies this flexibility.
 Subcutaneous uptake also correlates with telemedicine adoption, as self-administration enables remote patient monitoring.
-Patents for subcutaneous delivery systems like rituximab SC expire within the decade, suggesting that more multi-format launches will arrive and could tilt market share toward retail pharmacies.
+Patents for subcutaneous delivery systems like rituximab SC are set to expire within the decade, suggesting that more multi-format launches will arrive and could tilt market share toward retail pharmacies.

 Geography Analysis

-Asia-Pacific is the fastest-growing territory at a projected 24 % CAGR, catalyzed by South Korean giants Samsung Bioepis and Celltrion and by China’s regulatory reforms.
-An inference drawn from capacity figures is that Asia is evolving from a contract-manufacturing hub into a design-and-development powerhouse, evident in the localization of clinical trial infrastructure.
+Asia-Pacific is the fastest-growing territory at a projected 23.10 % CAGR, catalyzed by South Korean giants Samsung Bioepis and Celltrion and by China’s regulatory reforms.
+An inference from capacity figures is that Asia is evolving from a contract-manufacturing hub into a design-and-development powerhouse, as evidenced by the localization of clinical trial infrastructure.
 India leverages its generics heritage to fast-track biosimilar filings, while Australia and Japan are investing in domestic bioproduction for supply-chain resilience.
 The pandemic accelerated government incentives for biologics self-sufficiency, suggesting that Asia’s share of global approvals will rise faster than global demand growth alone would indicate.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.